 Always Remember

 You need to be aware of what is normal before you can recognise what is abnormal.
-It’s helpful to establish a baseline to compare progress or deterioration.
-Use a systematic approach, such as ABCDE when assessing a patient.
+Establishing a baseline to compare progress or deterioration is helpful.
+When assessing a patient, use a systematic approach, such as ABCDE.

-The goal of assessment is not to make a diagnosis but to identify a deteriorating child and respond to the symptoms in order to prevent arrest.
-Consider oxygen, suction and medication depending on the assessment (PCH 2022).
+The goal of assessment is not to make a diagnosis but to identify a deteriorating child and respond to their symptoms to prevent arrest.
+Depending on the assessment findings, consider oxygen, suction and medication (PCH 2023).

 When assessing the airway, the life threat to identify is airway obstruction.
 This is a medical emergency and requires prompt management so that the patient can be oxygenated (RCHM n.d. b).